Timelike Hilbert and Funk geometries: The timelike Euclidean Funk geometry

-It follows easily from the definition that for any $p<q$ the Euclidean segment $[p,q]$ joining $p$ to $q$ is the image of a geodesic.
-This makes the distance function $F$ ``projective" in the sense of Hilbert's Fourth Problem \cite{Pap-H} if this problem is extended in an appropriate way to timelike spaces.
+It follows easily from the definition that for any $p<q$, the Euclidean segment $[p,q]$ joining $p$ to $q$ is the image of a geodesic.
+This means that the distance function $F$ satisfies Hilbert's Fourth Problem \cite{Pap-H} when this problem is generalized in an appropriate way to include timelike spaces.
+(We recall that one form of this problem asks for a characterization of metrics on subsets of Euclidean space such that the Euclidean lines are geodesics for this metric.)
 In particular, the time inequality becomes an equality when $p$, $q$ and $r$ satisfying $p<q<r$ are collinear in the Euclidean sense.

+It is important to note that whenever we use geodesics in timelike spaces, it is understood that these geodesics are equipped with a natural orientation.
+Traversed in the reverse sense, they are not geodesics.

 Let us make an observation which concerns the non-uniqueness of geodesics and the case of equality in the time inequality.
 Assume that the boundary of the convex hypersurface $K$ contains a Euclidean segment $s$.
-Take three points $p,q,r$ in a small neighborhood $\mathcal{O}$ of a point on $s$, such that the Euclidean distance of $p,q,r$ to $s$ taken in that order is decreasing (Figure \ref{segment}).
+Take three points $p,q,r$ in $\Omega$ such that $P(p,q)$ and $P(q,r)$ intersect $s$ (Figure \ref{segment}).

 Then, using the Euclidean intercept theorem, we have